finbourne/lusid-sdk-csharp-preview/sdk/docs/ChartOfAccountsApi.md

             var scope = scope_example;  // string | The scope of the chart of account. var code = code_example;  // string | The code of the chart of account.
 Together with the scope this uniquely identifies              the chart of accounts. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the TimeVariant properties decorated on Accounts.
-Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the instrument.
+Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the Accounts.
 Defaults to              returning the latest version if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing charts of accounts; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional)